gt3/tracker/README.md

 export const store = createStore(rootReducer, {}, enhancer);
 ```

+At this point, the middleware setup is complete.
+Next we'll look at how to implement tracking behavior.

 ### 4. Create actions

 Create tracking actions by providing a payload to the action creator.
 The payload consists of two properties `userData` (user properties) and `eventData` (event properties) of type {object}.

 If userData or eventData contains a property with value of type function, the action will be resolved by invoking the function with current state (`store.getState()`) as argument.

+You can also provide a function as the payload.
+The function gets called with current state and must return object of type `AnalyticsTrackAction`.

 ```typescript
 // import function to retrieve action creators